devhindo/doodle/README.md

 ## Description

-- doodle is a chrome extension that allows you to draw on any webpage in order to take notes, highlight important information, etc.
+- doodle is a chrome extension that allows you to draw on any webpage in order to take notes, highlight important informations, etc.

 ## Setting up the development environment